surisoft-io/capi/README.md

     enabled: true
     keys: http://localhost:8080/realms/master/protocol/openid-connect/certs
 ```
 * Use Keycloak!
-In this case, CAPI provides manager endpoints (see `Manager API`) to create roles and groups directly on Keycloak.
+In this case, CAPI provides manager endpoints (see `Manager`) to create roles and groups directly on Keycloak.
 In this case you need the following properties:
 ```yaml
 oauth2:
   provider: